Factbox - Uruguay's presidential candidates and their policies

 He also said he would not grant asylum to the six Guantanamo Bay detainees.
 Many Uruguayans oppose the offer Mujica made to U.S. President Barack Obama without consulting lawmakers.

 Lacalle Pou says taming inflation would be a priority and that he would curb fiscal spending.
-He would encourage the creation of more savings instruments in pesos to continue de-dollarizing the economy.
+He would encourage the creation of more savings instruments in pesos to continue de-dollarising the economy.

 Lacalle Pou has said he would reduce the fiscal deficit by 1.5 percentage points, partly through greater efficiency at state-run firms.

 He has also campaigned on a platform to offer tax relief, including the abolishment of a tax on pensions.
-His National Party favors a stronger role for the private sector.
+His National Party favours a stronger role for the private sector.